CNURobotics/chris_ros_turtlebot2/README.md

 This demonstration makes use of the following repositories:

 <pre>
-- git: {local-name: src/chris_ros_turtlebot2,     uri: 'https://github.com/CNURobotics/chris_ros_turtlebot2.git',     version: ros2-devel }
+- git: {local-name: src/chris_ros_turtlebot2,     uri: 'https://github.com/CNURobotics/chris_ros_turtlebot2.git',     version: jazzy-devel }
 </pre>

 At this current stage, some Kobuki Turtlebot2 related packages are not released in ROS2 binary form, so we are using the following: